 Hyatt Centric Gran Via Madrid

 With stylishly decorated rooms, each with custom-designed furniture and arresting views of the city, the Hyatt Centric Gran Via Madrid is the epitome of subdued luxury, located in an impressive historic building which successfully balances the appeal of classic architectural styles with the functionality offered by modernity.
 The staff is very accommodating and will help you take advantage of the hotel’s numerous amenities, which include a 24-hour gym, free Wi-Fi, and an excellent buffet breakfast, served daily.
-Two of Hyatt Centric Gran Via Madrid’s most distinguishing features, however, are its music studio called Ondas, and an amazing rooftop bar with breathtaking panoramic views, open during the summer months.
 The hotel is located in the middle of Calle Gran Via, the aforementioned “Spanish Broadway”.

 Another great property set in a historic building, Vincci Centrum is a charming, colorful boutique hotel with a clean, modern feel and a markedly stylish reception area.
 The hotel’s welcoming, sophisticated décor extends into the comfortable, air-conditioned rooms.
 Some of the rooms come with a beautiful terrace overlooking the streets below.
 The hotel’s prime location near Puerta del Sol and Gran Via is very convenient for guests interesting in sightseeing and reaching numerous points of interest on foot.
-The hotel’s Bellini Food&Bar has some great tapas complimented by an enviable selection of fine wines and refreshing cocktails.
-The real highlight, however, is the outstanding service, both in the on-site restaurant and the hotel itself.
+The real highlight, however, is an outstanding service, both in the on-site restaurant and the hotel itself.